richardnadj/rekaf/README.md

 ### Changelog ###

+**Version 0.5.0**
+Added an event for opened select, changed how all events are called. rekaf then event.

 **Version 0.4.0**
 Added classes for items that are already selected or disabled upon initiation.
 Added uncompressed file for development with on client.